 ALYSSA: I was diagnosed on December 10th, 2013 at 17 years old.
 I think if I had seen an ENPOWR presentation, I would have had a better understanding of my painful periods.
 I always thought it was normal.
 I was diagnosed with stage 3 and never heard of endo before.
 I wouldn't have waited so long to go and get checked.

-EFA: What advice would you offer for anyone who might be interested in organizing a fundraiser for the EFA?
+Endofound: What advice would you offer for anyone who might be interested in organizing a fundraiser for Endofound?

 ALYSSA: My advice is if you believe in anything, you yourself can make it happen.
 I had a vision it would turn out amazing, and it did.